 As it relates to automatic voter registration, this note assumes that the OSS will receive data from any participating agency for only those individuals that are United States citizens and over the age of 16, and will receive that data in a file format consistent with the file format the OSS currently receives daily from Driver and Vehicle Services.
 This note further assumes that prior to transmitting the data to counties for processing, the OSS will compare the potential voter registration data against court lists of individuals who have had their voting rights revoked due to guardianship.
 Any data on individuals not on the court list of individuals with their voting rights revoked would then be transmitted to the counties for processing.
-The OSS assumes that the cost of mailing the information on the option to opt out of or decline registration would be paid for by the OSS.
-The OSS assumes that these mailings would need to contain voter-specific information in each mailing (specifically the county contact information associated with the county, as well as the standard information on a postal verification card).
-Based on previous mailings conducted by the OSS, the OSS assumes the cost of \$0.95 per piece, including postage.
-The OSS further assumes needing to mail up to 100,000 of these notices per year.
-The legislation requires that this notice be translated into the languages that the OSS supports for translation, and the OSS anticipates absorbing these costs into it's HAVA spending.
+The OSS assumes that the cost of mailing the information on the option to opt out of or decline registration would be paid for by the counties.
 The OSS assumes that the registration would be pended until the 20 days have passed or until the voter has indicated that they do not wish to be registered.

 As it relates to preregistration and the permanent absentee ballot list, the OSS anticipates needing to update forms and online voter tools, and make changes in the Statewide Voter Registration System.
 Permanent absentee voting lists will have local costs associated with mailing a ballot to a voter, but that is offset by removing the cost of mailing an application that would then presumably be followed up by mailing of an absentee ballot under current law.
-There will be some programing costs associated with producing the public data lists required in this legislation.
+There will be some programing costs associated with producing a list of those on the permanent absentee list.
 The current cost to request any public list under 201.091 is \$46 for the entire state or \$30 for a single jurisdiction.
-The OSS assumes that there will be less than 100 of these requests per year, as these generally are requested by political parties and shared by the parties with their endorsed candidates.
+The OSS assumes that there will be less than 50 of these requests per year, as these generally are requested by political parties and shared by the parties with their endorsed candidates.